sushil2601/javaScript_practise/MONGODB.md

     $lookup	                                    Performs joins with other collections
     $count	                                    Counts number of documents
     $addFields	                                Adds new fields to documents

+Q. Indexing :-
+Ans :-
+    Indexing in MongoDB is a technique used to speed up query performance.
+Without indexes, MongoDB performs a collection scan — it checks every document to find matches, which is inefficient for large datasets.

+    .index is automatically created on _id field.

+    .With indexes, MongoDB can quickly locate documents that match query conditions, just like an index in a book helps you find specific topics fast.

+    Ex:- user collection

+        [
+            {"_id":1,"name":"sushil","age":23},     --> Before creating index, data is directly {"_id":2,"name":"suman","age":23},             retrieved.
+            {"_id":3,"name":"Taaj","age":23}
+        ]

+        creating index on "name" field.(MongoDB will create a separate index data structure(index tree))

+        {   Ascending
+            "Sushil":[1],
+            "Suman" :[2],        ===> index tree
+            "kumar" :[3]
+        }

+        -> After creating index, data is retrieved via indexes.

+    MongoDB automatically update the index tree as documents are inserted,updated or deleted ensuring the index remains accurate.

+    When querying with indexed fields, MongoDB uses the index to efficiently locate matching documents, avoiding a full collection scan.

+    .How to Create Indexes :-
+        .
+Single Field Index :-
+            ex:- db.users.createIndex({ email: 1 })  // 1 = ascending, -1 = descending

+        .Compound Index :-
+            ex:- db.orders.createIndex({ userId: 1, createdAt: -1 })

+    .How to View Indexes :-
+        .db.users.getIndexes()

+    .How to Drop Indexes :-
+        .db.users.dropIndex("email_1")

+    .Use .explain() to analyze performance:-
+        db.users.find({ email: "john@example.com" }).explain("executionStats")

+    It will show if an index was used or if a full scan was performed.

+    .When NOT to Use Indexes
+        Too many indexes = overhead during writes/updates

+        Indexes use extra storage

+        Unused indexes slow down write operations

+Q. What is Projection in MongoDB?
+Ans:-
+    .In MongoDB, projection means specifying which fields to include or exclude in the result set of a query.
+It allows you to retrieve only necessary data, making queries more efficient in terms of performance and bandwidth.

+    Ex:- const cursor2 = collection.find({}).project({ name: 1 });
+         const cursor2 = collection.find({}).project({ name: 1, _id: 0 }); //exlude id.

+    .Why Use Projection?
+        .Reduces data transfer between MongoDB and your app

+        .Optimizes memory usage by retrieving only what’s needed

+        .Speeds up queries especially when documents are large

+    .Best Practices
+        .Always use projection to limit data sent to the client.

+        .Avoid fetching sensitive or unnecessary fields like password, tokens, etc.

+        .Use projections for performance tuning and better security.

 Q. What is transactions?
 How to perform transactions?
 Ans :-